oroinc/documentation/backend/entities/config-entities/index.rst

 Configure Entities
 ==================

-So far, Doctrine offers a wide range of functionality to map your entities to the database, to save your data and to retrieve them from the database.
-However, in an application based on the Oro Platform, you usually want to control how entities are presented to the user.
-OroPlatform includes the |EntityConfigBundle| that makes it easy to configure additional metadata of your entities as well as the fields of your entities.
+So far, Doctrine offers a wide range of functionality to map your entities to the database, save your data, and retrieve them from the database.
+However, in an application based on the OroPlatform, you usually want to control how entities are presented to the user.
+OroPlatform includes the |EntityConfigBundle| that makes it easy to configure additional metadata of your entities, as well as the fields of your entities.
 For example, you can now configure icons and labels used when showing an entity in the UI, or you can set up access levels to control how entities can be viewed and modified.

 Configure Entities and Their Fields
 -----------------------------------

 Entities will not be configurable by default.
 They must be tagged as configurable entities to let the system apply entity config options to them:

-* The @Config annotation is used to enable entity level configuration for an entity.
+* The @Config annotation is used to enable entity-level configuration for an entity.
 * Use the @ConfigField annotation to enable config options for selected fields.

 .. tip::

     The bundles from OroPlatform offer a large set of predefined options that you can use in your entities to configure them and control their behavior.
 Take a look at the ``entity_config.yml`` files that can be found in many bundles and read their dedicated documentation.

 The ``@Config`` Annotation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To make the ``Document`` entity from the first part of the chapter configurable, simply import the ``Oro\Bundle\EntityConfigBundle\Metadata\Annotation\Config`` annotation and use it in the class docblock:
+To make the ``Document`` entity from the first part of the chapter configurable, import the ``Oro\Bundle\EntityConfigBundle\Metadata\Annotation\Config`` annotation and use it in the class docblock:

 .. code-block:: php
    :caption: src/Acme/Bundle/DemoBundle/Entity/Document.php